aodhanlutetiae/dj/sheets.md

 ---
 **ORGANISING YOUR SHEET**

+Adjust the width of the four columns (Widen or narrow in the row containing the column letter names: A, B, C etc.).
+There are several data types here and **numbers** are aligned on the right, while **text** is aligned on the left.

 In the bottom left, your sheet will have a tab called **bags_2years**.
 Right click on the tab and select **Duplicate**.
 This will generate a copy of your Sheet with a tab entitled **Copy of bags_2years**.
 Double click on this tab and rename it as **data**.

 <br />